Mature Travelling: Where food, travel and culture meet

 “It seems that the more places I see and experience, the bigger I realize the world to be.
 The more I become aware of, the more I realize how relatively little I know of it, how many places I have still to go, how much more there is to learn.”
 Anthony Bourdain

 Hi, we are Faith and Alan and we are housesitters and Faith is a travel writer and we are exploring Europe.
 Covering the best of travel in Europe with a focus on Generation Jones, Boomers, Gen X, and Empty Nesters and the over-50 crowd.
-We share tips, travel inspiration, food tourism and food culture and markets, culture, art, history and slow travel.
+I share tips, travel inspiration, food tourism and food culture and markets, culture, art, history and slow travel.

 As a couple, we have lived in many places around Europe we were both born in Ireland so we have the luxury of an Irish passport.
-We grew up in Canada as immigrants with our parents and between us, we have lived in Canada, Ireland, England – London, and various counties, France, and Spain.
+We grew up in Canada as immigrants with our parents and between us, we have lived in Canada, Ireland, England – London, France, and Spain.
 We have also been fortunate enough to have slow-travelled and spent months in countries such as Cyprus, Turkey, Malta, Egypt, Italy, and areas of the UK such as Scotland, Wales, and Northern Ireland.

 If you are looking for travelling inspiration, learning about food culture and traditions, exploring off-the-beaten-path sites, and those fabulous tourist hot spots we write about them all.
 We are not travel snobs and we won’t turn down a hop-on hop-off bus tour or pretend we won’t visit a tourist trap.
 We want to see it all and eat all the food and experience all the local culture has to offer.